denten-books/plain-text/5-chapter.md

 >he is going to disappear inside, as is only fitting"
 >[@benjamin_unpacking_1968, 67].

-As ever, Benjamin intersts lie in the aura that attaches itself to inanimate objects.
+As ever, Benjamin interests lie in the aura that attaches itself to inanimate objects.
 But in scanning these lines, the reader cannot help but suspect that by "ownership," Benjamin means some process outside of economic exchange: not the ownership of land or cattle, but a special mode of ownership reserved for